 There are a lot of great trail riding saddles for sale to choose from, and comparing them can be time consuming and confusing.
-We hope the following table of saddle specifications helps you on your search.
+We hope the following list of trail saddles by name or maker helps you on your search.
 Trail riding saddles are made with comfort for both horse and rider in mind, even after lots of hours on the trail in the saddle.

 You might also like: Trail riding saddles for short backed horses.